-"Resolved that the Audited Financial Statements of the Company for the year ended 30 June 2022, be hereby adopted."
+"Resolved that the Audited Financial Statements of the Company for the year ended 30 June 2023, be hereby adopted."

-4. Pursuant to clause 24.3 of the Constitution, to re-elect as Directors of the Company and by way of separate resolutions Mrs Armelle Bourgault du Coudray and Mr Maxime Jean Francois Desvaux De Marigny.
+4. Pursuant to clause 24.3 of the Constitution, to re-elect by way of separate resolutions Messrs Michel Guy Rivalland and Maxime Jean Francois Desvaux De Marigny as Directors of the Company.

-Ordinary Resolution II and III
+Ordinary Resolution II and II